Chasing the Ghosts of World War Two in Krakow

 The Liban Quarry

 Leaving Podgorze, one can find the Liban Quarry.
-This was a quarry before the war but after the Nazi invasion it became a brutal forced labour camp.
+This was a quarry before the war, but after the Nazi invasion it became a brutal forced labour camp.
 The tangle of original rusting limeworks still exist to this day.
 This area also retains the remains of the film set built here for "Schindlers List" including concentration camp fences and a road made up of smashed up Jewish gravestones.

 Road made of smashed up Jewish head stones from Schindler's List